jaredsparta/sql_exercise1/README.md

 1. Shown in picture.
 2. Shown in picture.
 3. Users can rent out books.
-4. There are three 1:N relationships shown.
+4. There are two 1:N relationships shown.
 5. We have one N:N relationship.

 ---